artemfm1/Open-Streets-NYC/README.md

 #### MVP

-MVP - To be able to search for "Open Street" locations by boroughwhen accessing API data from NYC open source
+MVP - To be able to search for "Open Street" locations by borough.
+This project used:
+  - HTML, CSS, and JavaScript.
+  - Axios request to pull API data
+  - styleing with FLexblox
+  - responsive design with media queries

 #### PostMVP